Noorduyn Norseman: Second World War

 Throughout the Second World War, the USAAF Norseman aircraft were used in North America (primarily Alaska) as well as other in theaters of war, including Europe.
 Three UC-64As were used by the US Navy under the designation JA-1.
-Six C-64B floatplanes were used by the US Army Corps of Engineers, as well as by other Allied air forces, which placed orders for 43 Norseman Mk IVs.
-The RCAF ordered an additional 34 aircraft as Norseman Mk VI.
-Noorduyn was the sole manufacturer, but when the USAAF considered ordering a larger number of C-64As, license production of 600 by Aeronca Aircraft Corp.
-(Middletown, Ohio) was contemplated before the contract was cancelled in 1943.
+Six C-64B floatplanes were used by the US Army Corps of Engineers.
+Other Allied air forces also placed orders, for 43 Norseman Mk.IVs.
+The RCAF ordered an additional 34 aircraft as Norseman Mk.VIs.
+Noorduyn was still the sole manufacturer, but when the USAAF considered ordering a larger number of C-64As, license production of 600 by Aeronca Aircraft Corp.
+(Middletown, Ohio) was planned before being cancelled in 1943.

-Major Glenn Miller was a passenger on a UC-64A Norseman (s/n 44-70285) flown by F/O John R. S. Morgan which disappeared over the English Channel on December 15, 1944, possibly due to aircraft carburetor icing or being struck by bombs jettisoned from RAF Lancasters after an aborted raid.
+Major Glenn Miller was a passenger on a UC-64A Norseman (s/n 44-70285) flown by F/O John R. S. Morgan which disappeared over the English Channel on December 15, 1944.